-Results from the 20-21 year show that 97% of mentors/administrators either agree or strongly agree that, overall, NSU's teacher preparation program effectively prepared first year teachers to have a positive impact on P12 student learning and development.
-This is a 4% increase of overall satisfaction compared to results from the previous two years' surveys.
+Results from the 21-22 year show that 97% of mentors/administrators either agree or strongly agree that, overall, NSU's teacher preparation program effectively prepared first year teachers to have a positive impact on P12 student learning and development.

 The EPP meets bi-annually with external stakeholders from district partners who serve on the college's Second Century Advisory Council.
 Membership is composed of P-12 leaders and the College of Education Dean, who meet twice a year with the EPP leadership and faculty to discuss, share information, deepen partnerships, and identify mutually beneficial projects.

 The EPP uses multiple measures to determine candidate competency at completion in the areas of content and pedagogical knowledge/skills, dispositions, professional responsibilities, and effective teaching.
 The following evidence supports documentation of candidate competency.

 State Licensure Exams

 Initial teacher candidates are required to pass three certification exams in order to receive full teaching certification.
 These exams are through CEOE (Certification Examinations for Oklahoma Educators):